DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 ## How it works
 The resend journey works as follows;
-1. The user starts the journey, by clicking a link on the [Check if you have an account] page
+1. The user starts the journey, by clicking a link on the [How to get an account for this service](#how-to-get-an-account-for-this-service) page
 2. They search and select the local authority where the school is based
 3. They search and select the school they want
 4. The user confirms the schools details